S-Jindal/Latch-lock-security-system/README.md

 # Latch-lock-security-system
 Arduino code for a latch lock that works on commands from an android device and lock/unlock when the correct password is given.

 The hardware of this lock consists of an Arduino UNO microcontroller, a bluetooth module compatible with arduino, a servo motor compatible with arduino and a latch.
 The setup will be fixed to the door.
-The rotation of servpo governs the motion of lock.
+The rotation of servo governs the motion of lock.
 The servo rotates when arduino successfully connects to an android device via bluetooth and recieves a specific password from the device.
 To connect to the BT module and send password, an app is already available on Google Play Store.
 Furthermore, I'll post the code for a better version of the android app here after some time.

 To know more about the mechanical part and how the hardware is set up, please refer to this video link : https://www.youtube.com/watch?v=2BHuGtoXZiI